COVID -19 VISITATION SCHEDULE

 Visitors under the influence of drugs and/or alcohol will be denied visitation and are subject to being arrested.

-Visitors will return to the lobby area once they conclude their visit and retrieve their ID's.
+Visitors will leave the lobby area once they conclude their visit.

 Children three (3) years old and older count as a visitor.